Zatmeniye Mountain Range, Aquarius

-The woman was named Chiamaka, and she was of the Maneo Tribe.
+The woman was named Chiamaka, and she was of the Maneo Tribe of the Tenbo region.
 She was a member of the chieftain’s family of that tribe and had spent her younger years before the war studying social sciences and diplomacy.
 Her focus was on the governments and politics of the countries of south-eastern Signum which included Aquarius and Pisces.
 For this reason, she was chosen to act as the diplomat to those countries following Virgo’s slow return from isolation.

 That was where they were headed.
 A tripartite diplomatic meeting between Pisces, Aquarius, and Virgo.
 A formality of sorts.
 A prelude to open up better relations between their three countries.